electric-eloquence/gulp4-run-sequence/README.md

 The options in the gulp 3 version of run-sequence no longer apply.

-`showErrorStackTrace` no longer applies because errors are handled entirely within the gulp4 stack.
+`showErrorStackTrace` no longer applies because errors are handled entirely within the gulp 4 stack.
 A good command of streams, promises, and callback functions will deliver the desired amount of error verbosity.

 `ignoreUndefinedTasks` no longer applies because all falsey arguments will be